Mortgages in Northern Ireland Explained

 Which mortgage lenders are available?

-There are a number of mainstream high-street lenders offering mortgages in Northern Ireland.
-Names such as NatWest, Barclays and Virgin Money could all be options if you meet their eligibility requirements.
+There are several mainstream high-street lenders offering mortgages in Northern Ireland.
+Names such as NatWest, Barclays, and Virgin Money could all be options if you meet their eligibility requirements.

-However, there are also more specialist lenders that a broker could help you identify too.
-For example, Kensington, Central Trust Limited and Progressive Building Society both provide mortgage products.
+However, a broker could also help you identify more specialist lenders.
+For example, Kensington, Central Trust Limited, and Progressive Building Society both provide mortgage products.

 How to compare the best mortgage deals in Northern Ireland

-It can be tempting simply to use a comparison website to find the best product for you.
-However, using a local broker is a better option owing to their knowledge of the smaller Northern Irish mortgage market.
+Simply using a comparison website to find the best product for you can be tempting.
+However, a local broker is better because they know the smaller Northern Irish mortgage market.
 Plus, they have access to more rates than if you were to apply directly to a lender.
 A broker could, therefore, prove invaluable given the narrower selection of providers and how postcode restrictions can limit your options.

-Importantly, they will advise you according to your own specific situation and will suggest the most suitable mortgages.
+They will advise you according to your specific situation and suggest the most suitable mortgages.
 They will often save you money by helping you secure a better rate with a payment structure that works for you.

-Get in touch if you want us to connect you with a mortgage broker who specialises in the Northern Irish market.
+Get in touch if you want us to connect you with a mortgage broker specialising in the Northern Irish market.

 Are any government schemes available?

-Yes, there are – though you’ll need to meet all the requirements for them to be a possibility.
+Yes, there are—though you’ll need to meet all the requirements for them to be possible.

-• Government Co-ownership scheme: This helps eligible people buy a share of a property while renting the rest from a housing association.
-It means buyers need a lower deposit while reducing their monthly repayments too.
+- Government Co-ownership scheme: This scheme helps eligible people buy a share of a property while renting the rest from a housing association.
+Buyers need a lower deposit while reducing their monthly repayments.
 Elsewhere in the UK, this is known as Shared Ownership.

-• Right to Buy: This helps those who have been in their rented council home for over 5 years.
+- Right to Buy: This scheme helps those who have lived in their rented council home for over five years.
 If you are eligible, you can purchase your home at a discounted price.
-In Northern Ireland, the maximum discount you could get is 60% of the valuation or £24,000.
+The maximum discount in Northern Ireland is 60% of the valuation or £24,000.

-• Rent to Own: Backed by the co-ownership scheme, Rent to Own allows eligible candidates to rent a new build, with an opportunity to purchase the property at a later date.
-You can only live in the property for up to 3 years before either buying it or moving out.
+- Rent to Own: Backed by the co-ownership scheme, Rent to Own allows eligible candidates to rent a new build, with an opportunity to purchase the property later.
+You can only live in the property for up to 3 years before buying it or moving out.

 Speak to a broker who specialises in Northern Irish mortgages

-With their expertise, you could access mortgages with better rates and better terms.
-You could therefore find you could borrow more and pay less interest than if you were to search the market on your own.
+With their expertise, you can access better rates and mortgage terms.
+You could, therefore, find you could borrow more and pay less interest than if you were to search the market on your own.
 Importantly, brokers can help ensure you get approved the first time you apply – helping to keep your credit score as healthy as possible.

 Our free, no-obligation broker matching service will connect you with a local broker.
-Call us on 0808 189 2301 or enquire with us today so we can put you in touch with a specialist.
+Call 0330 818 7026 or enquire with us today so we can connect you with a specialist.

 Maximise your chance of approval with a specialist in the Irish property market